ComposableFi/composable/scripts/polkadot-launch/README.md

 # Run Composable's parachain only

-Need to do to run 4 relay chain nodes and 1 Composable's collator:
+Need to do to run 2 Relay Chain nodes and 2 Composable collators:

 1. build a Composable's collator